Introduction

 • July 10 - Last day to submit credit card account number changes in IntelliLink

 • Forward signed VISA card statements and receipts to the Business Office.
-Make sure your supervisor is available to sign your credit card statement.
-Signed VISA card statements and receipts are due in the Business Office no later than July 10.
+Make sure your supervisor is available to approve your credit card statement.
+Approved VISA card statements and receipts are due in the Business Office no later than July 10.

-• Forward transfer requests for 2022-23 to the Business Office.
-Transfers between accounts must be received by the Business Office no later than July 12.
+• Forward transfer requests for the current fiscal year to the Business Office.
+Transfers between accounts must be received by the Business Office no later than July 10.

 Flowers and Gifts in Recognition of Life Events